aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "No."

-"Yes, obviously.
+"_Yes_, obviously.
 So, you let me fuck you, you know, just give me a _chance_ to get you pregnant, and I get to live out my fantasy, and you get to have the kid you want."

 "No!
 You're kidding right?"

 "I'm entirely serious.
 How about I throw in $10,000 bucks?
 You could put it toward the kid's college fund."

 "God... no!"
 Her eye caught his again.
-There was the edges of a smile at the corners of her lips.
+The edges of a smile appeared at the corners of her lips.

 "$20,000.
 That's my final offer."